What did you learn from the course?

 What skills did you learn from working with on the project?

 I learned how to communicate in a professional environment.
 My attention to detail also went up a level due to the fact I was working on a live project.
-Communicating regularly with Cathy was crucial to getting the project over the line and the goal of wanting to have a finished projected for our final presentation offered no time for procrastination.
+Communicating regularly with Cathy was crucial to getting the project over the line and the goal of wanting to have a finished project for our final presentation offered no time for procrastination.

 What benefits did you get out of working in a cross-functional team?